We explain everything you need to know about women’s health in the UK and how to access it via the public and private healthcare systems.

 Getting an abortion in the UK

-Most abortions in England, Wales, and Scotland are carried out before 24 weeks of pregnancy.
+Most abortions in England, Wales, and Scotland occur before 24 weeks of pregnancy.
 They can be carried out after 24 weeks in certain circumstances – for example, if the mother’s life is at risk or the child would be born with a severe disability.

-Abortions can only be carried out in an NHS hospital or a licensed clinic, and are usually available free of charge on the NHS.
+Abortions can only be carried out in an NHS hospital or a licensed clinic.
+They’re usually available free of charge on the NHS.

 There are three main ways to get an abortion on the NHS:

-- By contacting an abortion provider directly (the British Pregnancy Advisory Service (BPAS), Marie Stopes UK and the National Unplanned Pregnancy Advisory Service (NUPAS) can tell you about eligibility and services in your area)
+- Contacting an abortion provider directly (the British Pregnancy Advisory Service (BPAS), Marie Stopes UK, and the National Unplanned Pregnancy Advisory Service (NUPAS) can tell you about services in your area)

-- By speaking to your GP and asking for a referral to an abortion service (your GP should refer you to another doctor if he or she has any objections to abortion)
+- Speaking to your GP and asking for a referral (your GP should refer you to another doctor if they object)

-- By visiting a contraception clinic, family planning clinic, sexual health clinic, or genitourinary medicine (GUM) clinic and asking for a referral to an abortion service.
-Waiting times can vary, but you shouldn’t have to wait more than two weeks from your initial appointment to have an abortion.
+- Visiting a contraception clinic, family planning clinic, sexual health clinic, or genitourinary medicine (GUM) clinic and asking for a referral.
+Waiting times can vary, but you shouldn’t have to wait more than two weeks from your initial appointment.

-Abortions can also be paid for privately if you prefer.
-Costs for private abortions vary depending on the stage of pregnancy and the method used to carry out the procedure.
+You may also pay for an abortion privately.
+Costs for private abortions vary depending on the stage of pregnancy and the method used.

-All women requesting an abortion in the UK should be offered the opportunity to discuss their options and choices with, and receive support from, a trained pregnancy counsellor, a GP, a counselling service at the abortion clinic, or organisations such as the FPA, Brook (for under-25s), BPAS, Marie Stopes UK and NUPAS.
-It is important to be aware of so-called “crisis pregnancy centres” that claim to provide impartial advice but often do not.
+All women requesting an abortion in the UK should be offered the opportunity to discuss their options with a pregnancy counselor, a GP, a counseling service at the abortion clinic, or organizations such as the FPA, Brook (for under-25s), BPAS, Marie Stopes UK, and NUPAS.
+Some crisis pregnancy centers claim to provide impartial advice but often do not.

-If you do not want to tell anyone about your unwanted pregnancy, your details will be kept confidential, and if you are under 16, your parents don’t usually need to be told.
-In the UK, information about an abortion does not go on your medical record.
+If you don’t want to tell anyone about your unwanted pregnancy, your details remain confidential.
+If you are under 16, your parents don’t usually need to be told.
+In the UK, information about abortion does not go on your medical record.

 Menopause in the UK